-Her compositions are featured in various international festivals – for example at the Donaueschingen Music Days (2011 and 2018), Darmstadt Summer Course (2014 and 2018), Munich biennale (2012), ICSM World New Music festival in Stuttgart, International Summer Courses for contemporary music Darmstadt, festival Musica in Strasbourg, ECLAT Stuttgart, Bregenzer Festspiele, Holland Festival, Festival Ultraschall Berlin, MaerzMusik and Klangwerkstatt in Berlin, SPOR or Klang (Denmark), Musica Nova (Finland), Wien modern, Acht Brücken Cologne, Israel Festival or Klangspuren Schwaz.
+Her compositions are featured in various international festivals – for example at the Donaueschingen Music Days (2011 and 2018), Darmstadt Summer Course (2014 and 2018), Munich biennale (2012), ICSM World New Music Festival, Musica in Strasbourg, ECLAT Stuttgart, Bregenzer Festspiele, Holland Festival, Festival Ultraschall, MaerzMusik and Klangwerkstatt in Berlin, SPOR or Klang (Denmark), Musica Nova (Finland), Wien modern, Acht Brücken Cologne, Israel Festival or Klangspuren Schwaz.
 In 2022, two several days long Portrait festivals are dedicated to her work: Les Amplitudes in Switzerland and w e i t – Weingarten.
 Several of her works are being published at Peer Music Classical Hamburg and since 2016 at Ricordi Publishing house.
-Several of her works are released on CD, amongst others two portrait CDs („A LONG WAY AWAY“ 2012, Edition zeitgenössische Musik/Wergo and „amplified imagination“ 2018, Wergo).
+Several of her compositions are released on CD, amongst others two portrait CDs („A LONG WAY AWAY“ 2012, Edition zeitgenössische Musik/Wergo and „amplified imagination“ 2018, Wergo).

 In 2015 Sarah Nemtsov founded a gallery and concert venue in Berlin together with her husband Jascha Nemtsov – „Raum für Kunst und Diskurs“.
 Also she initiated (as artistic director and composer) the project „Mekomot“ 2015-2016 – a concert tour with contemporary music and old jewish liturgical chants through abandoned synagogues in Germany and Poland.